Skip to main content

 Diagnosis Guide

-Compare public and private assessment pathways, understand what each costs, and get the verified next steps your family needs — from first concerns to OAP registration.
+Compare public and private assessment pathways, understand costs, and get the verified next steps your family needs — from first concerns to registering for the Ontario Autism Program (OAP).

 Last Updated: February 24, 2026